awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/applications-versions-tagging.md

       --resource-arn "arn:aws:elasticbeanstalk:us-east-2:my-account-id:applicationversion/my-app/my-version"
 ```

-Specify both tags to add and tags to update in the `--tags-to-add` parameter of `update-tags-for-resource`\.
+Specify both tags to add and tags to update in the `--tags-to-add` parameter of update\-tags\-for\-resource\.
 A nonexisting tag is added, and an existing tag's value is updated\.

 **Note**
-To use these two AWS CLI commands with an Elastic Beanstalk application version, you need the application version's ARN\.
+To use some of the EB CLI and AWS CLI commands with an Elastic Beanstalk application version, you need the application version's ARN\.
 You can retrieve the ARN by using the following command\.

 ```
 $ aws elasticbeanstalk describe-application-versions --application-name my-app --version-label my-version